 Down Syndrome Early Intervention Treatment Options

 Depending on your child’s individual needs and abilities, there are several different forms of early intervention available for those with Down syndrome.
-Early intervention strategies can involve several different treatment plans, including physical therapy, occupational therapy, and speech therapy.
+Early intervention strategies can involve several different treatment plans, including early intervention physical therapy, occupational therapy, and speech therapy.

 Down Syndrome Physical Therapy Interventions

 Physical therapy can help children with Down syndrome improve their gross and fine motor skills.
-Physical therapy focuses on helping your child to move and develop his or her muscles in order to strengthen them, as well as to increase balance and coordination.
+Pediatric physical therapy focuses on helping your child to move and develop his or her muscles in order to strengthen them, as well as to increase balance and coordination.
 Physical therapists may also implement exercises to improve posture and gait as well as exercises to increase strength and flexibility.
 Additionally, therapists may employ assistive devices such as wheelchairs or walkers if needed.

 Down Syndrome Occupational Therapy Interventions

 Occupational therapy can help individuals with Down syndrome by helping them to improve functional skills in everyday activities, such as self-care.
-Occupational therapy typically utilizes sensory integration techniques, adapted equipment, and adaptive strategies to help people who have difficulty with fine motor skills, attention span, visual perception, or other developmental delays related to Down syndrome.
+Pediatric occupational therapy typically utilizes sensory integration techniques, adapted equipment, and adaptive strategies to help people who have difficulty with fine motor skills, attention span, visual perception, or other developmental delays related to Down syndrome.

 Down Syndrome Speech Therapy Interventions

 Speech therapy can help people with Down syndrome improve their communication skills.
 A speech-language pathologist (SLP) typically works on developing a person’s receptive and expressive language, articulation, and conversational skills.
-Speech therapy for Down syndrome may also help the individual to develop better social interaction skills such as understanding body language and nonverbal cues, as well as increasing their ability to understand what is said by others and express themselves.
+Pediatric speech therapy for Down syndrome may also help the individual to develop better social interaction skills such as understanding body language and nonverbal cues, as well as increasing their ability to understand what is said by others and express themselves.